NazmiHakim/Travel-ETL-Data-Warehouse/README.md

 ---

-## Complete Zero-to-Hero Execution Tutorial
+## Guide

-Follow this step-by-step guide to run the entire system from absolute scratch on a fresh machine.
+Follow this step-by-step guide to run this project.

 ---